grvnt/life-with-leo/content/Memories/Random/snake-lake.md

 As you'll learn your Dad loves wildlife, especially the 'underdogs' - the misunderstood creatures.
 Maybe because I felt misunderstood growing up.

-To me it's amazing how two people can see the same thing but look ayt and experience it in completely different ways.
+I find it amazing how two people can see the same thing but look at and experience it in completely different ways.

+(Actually, Marcus Aurelius the last of the Five Good Emperors [can help us here](Life/Perception-Action-Will.md))

 I try not to handle every animal as it does stress them out, but sometimes I can't help myself especially when I think someone can benefit from seeing it.